Our staff will respond to your query promptly and provide detailed information to your questions.

 Transfers from Kittilä airport (for scheduled flights).

-- Winter clothing provided - Thermal winter suit, winter boots, woolen socks, inner and outer gloves, winter hat and balaclava.
+- Protective outer thermal clothing for the duration of your stay - Thermal winter suit, winter boots, woolen socks, inner and outer gloves, winter hat and balaclava.

 - 24-hour emergency service

 - Taxes and service fees